 Research involves developing improved corn wet and dry milling processes, dry-grind ethanol processes which remove the germ first (Quick Germ), determination of starch viscosity with rapid visco analyzer (RVA), drying effects on quality of grains, detection of extractable starch using near-infrared spectroscopy, measurement of fermentable starch, distiller’s dried grains (DDGS), and fatty acids, amino acids, and isoflavones in soybeans using FT-NIR and other physiochemical quality tests for grains and oilseeds.

 Off-Road Equipment Engineering

 Research involves development of sensors, information mapping systems and control systems for more precise management of in-field crop planting and chemical application.
-Remote sensing is a major feature with the recording and processing of data form satellites, planes and ground-based vehicles leading to both map-based and real-time control of crop planting and chemical application.
+Remote sensing is a major feature with the recording and processing of data from satellites, planes and ground-based vehicles leading to both map-based and real-time control of crop planting and chemical application.